Where To Get Help

 If you are in crisis, please call the local crisis line 519-973-4435, 911, or go to your closest hospital emergency department.

 Reaching out for support can be very helpful in managing stress and dealing with overwhelm.
-There are many local and provincial supports and services available form assistance, no matter what you are dealing with.
+There are many local, provincial and national supports and services available for assistance, no matter what you are dealing with.

 Local Support Services